nus-cs2103-AY2425S1/ip/docs/README.md

 Lewis User Guide
 -------------------------------------------------------

-Lewis the chatterbox is a **command-line application** for managing tasks.
+Lewis the chatterbox is an interactive application for managing tasks.
 It offers a user-friendly and interactive way to manage to-dos, deadlines, and events.
 Lewis does the thinking for you, and keeps you on track of your **immediate priorities**.